 2. Make sure your child's normal needs to be seen, appreciated, and adored are met.

-We can only give when we're full inside.
+We can only give when we feel full inside.

 3. Give your child the opportunity to experience how his actions can create joy in others.

-This usually begins with parents; you give him the gift of seeing you respond to a gift of his – such as a card he’s made you – by letting him see the tears in your eyes as you read it.
+This usually begins with parents.
+You give your child the gift of seeing you respond to a gift of his – such as a card he’s made you – by letting him see the tears in your eyes as you read it.

 4. Don’t force them to share before they’re ready.